Track which touchpoints generate the most value and how they relate to your overall marketing ROI with multi-channel attribution.

-Multi-channel attribution is considered a must-have a solution for B2B marketers, and yet, not many fully understand how it works.
-In a recent study, 59% of marketers admitted that a lack of knowledge is the main reason why they haven’t implemented an attribution model.
+Multi-channel attribution is considered a must-have solution for marketers, but not many fully understand how it works.

 For this article, we’ll discuss:

 💡 Pro Tip

 Gain a better understanding of what marketing attribution is and how it can help you in the era of multi-touch customer journeys by downloading our free eBook.

 Multi-channel attribution, also referred to as multi-touch attribution, is the process of tracking marketing channels that lead to conversions or sales.

 It is a set of rules that allow marketers to allocate appropriate values to each marketing channel based on its contribution to the sales cycle.

 One of the core benefits of multi-channel attribution is that it provides visibility into the success of each marketing touchpoint across the entire conversion path.

 Multi-channel attribution helps you determine which marketing sources are most successful at generating high-quality leads, allowing you to allocate budget into the areas that have the potential to drive more revenue.

 The insights you gain from multi-channel attribution will provide you with a better understanding of what is and isn’t working.
 Here are some other benefits that multi-channel attribution can bring to your marketing.